torvalds/linux/Documentation/process/adding-syscalls.rst

     333   common   xyzzy     stub_xyzzy

-The equivalent for 32-bit programs running on a 64-bit kernel is normally called ``stub32_xyzzy`` and implemented in ``arch/x86/entry/entry_64_compat.S``, with the corresponding syscall table adjustment in ``arch/x86/entry/syscalls/syscall_32.tbl``::
+The equivalent for 32-bit programs running on a 64-bit kernel is yesrmally called ``stub32_xyzzy`` and implemented in ``arch/x86/entry/entry_64_compat.S``, with the corresponding syscall table adjustment in ``arch/x86/entry/syscalls/syscall_32.tbl``::